ankitapandit939/APC-INJECTION/README.md

     HERE COMES THE MAIN TOPIC OF DISCUSSION **APC INJECTION**

-    But before WAHT IS APC ?
+    But before WHAT IS APC ?

     So APC stands for Asynchronous procedure calls these are the functions executed asynchronously within a specific thread of a Machine.